sgaunet/mdtohtml/README.md

 # Markdown to HTML cmd-line tool

-If you have Go installed, install with:

-    go get -u github.com/sgaunet/mdtohtml

-To run:

-    mdtohtml [options] inputfile [outputfile]

-Run `mdtohtml` to see all options.

-This is also an example of how to use [gomarkdown/markdown](https://github.com/gomarkdown/markdown) library.
+Tool to convert markdown file to html with a css like github.

 # Forked project

 I clean some code, remove some options and add [the github-markdown CSS](https://github.com/sindresorhus/github-markdown-css)

-You can use this README to test the app.
+You can use the README ini tst folder to test the app.

 ```
 mdtohtml README.md README.html